Google Search : Iceland Bankers | About 3,240,000 results (0.32 seconds)

 The 2008–2011 Icelandic financial crisis

-was a major economic and political crisis in Iceland that involved the collapse of all three of the country's major privately owned commercial banks, following their difficulties in refinancing their short-term debt and a run on deposits in the Netherlands and the United Kingdom.
-Relative to the size of its economy, Iceland’s systemic banking collapse is the largest suffered by any country in economic history
+In late September 2008,was a major economic and political crisis in Iceland that involved the collapse of all three of the country's major privately owned commercial banks, following their difficulties in refinancing their short-term debt and a run on deposits in the Netherlands and the United Kingdom.
+Relative to the size of its economy, Iceland’s systemic banking collapse is the largest suffered by any country in economic history.

 it was announced that the Glitnir bank would be nationalised.